panjan/blog/_posts/2018-11-27-glowing-alien-mask.markdown

 ## Light Up the LEDs

-First solder headers to the Wemos to make it breadboard-compatible.
+First, solder headers to the Wemos to make it breadboard-compatible.
 Then connect the LED strip according to the following diagram.
 You can power the Wemos directly through USB to save battery.

 ![wiring diagram](/blog/assets/wemos_led_strip_wiring.png)